 How to Choose a Major

-What should my major be?
-A lot of students ask themselves this question, and for good reason!
-Choosing a major is a huge decision; it'll impact your college years, internship options and your future career.
+Choosing a major is a huge decision because it will impact your college years, internship options and your future career.
 That means it's not a decision you should take lightly.
 Here's what you need to consider before declaring a major.

 What Do You Like?